FooKaDoO/articles/README.md

 # articles
-A simple Python project that finds and returns the titles of the 10 articles with the most comments from all available data, in descending order of the number of comments.
+An overly complicated solution for a simple Python project that finds and returns the titles of the 10 articles with the most comments from all available data, in descending order of the number of comments.
 If an article is missing the title field, then the story title will be used, if the story title is also missing, then such article will be discarded altogether.<br>
 <br>
 Data from:
 https://jsonmock.hackerrank.com/api/articles?page={page_number}